FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 ## With the search field

-It is possible to use the search field to further refine results:
+You can use the search field to further refine results:

 * by author: `author:name` or `author:'composed name'`
 * by title: `intitle:keyword` or `intitle:'composed keyword'`